ebeshero/learningFrontEnd/notesWednesday.md

 * Biggest challenge in BEM (and a source of debate amongst its users) is when an Element can instead by considered a Block.
 	* Best advise is if you see yourself reusing the Element outside its associated Block, think about making it a B Block.

+#### ebb Notes
+BEM: do EVERYTHING in classes, don't use ids.
+BEM CSS conventions for classes: all lowercase class names:
+.sidebar
+.main
+.doc-card
+.filter-results
+(this is called "spear notation" using hyphens as separators.)

+.main__title
+.doc-card__title
+.doc-card__example
+.doc-card__codeblock

 Sample BEM code: